themarkness/markalexanderwilliams/posts/2025-05-21-bug-prioritisation-matrix.md

 ## Beyond assessing bugs: Prioritising the work

 These quadrants gave us a  space in which  to  discuss where  we  would how to assess  or triage the issue, but I soon found that the team were still asking questions about the priority.
-Should something interupt ongoing work?
+Should something interrupt ongoing work?
 Should it be the next thing in the queue?
 We decided to visualise  these decisions on our  matrix.
-For example, in the  case  of feature failure we felt  this  should jump to the top of the queue and interupt ongoing work.
+For example, in the  case  of feature failure we felt  this  should jump to the top of the queue and interrupt ongoing work.

 ## Beyond assessing bugs: The "Anomaly" Category

-Another part of the team's weekly rituals is to review errot logs.
+Another part of the team's weekly rituals is to review error logs.
 On one occasion we saw that we had over 250k errors in the last week relating to one feature.
 One of our key innovations was adding the concept of "anomalies"—issues where we're not even certain if there's a bug or what's causing unusual behavior.
-For these, we created a timeboxed investigation process that helps us understand the root cause and potential impact before committing resources.
+For these, we created a time-boxed investigation process that helps us understand the root cause and potential impact before committing resources.

-By evolving this process oveer time we ended up with a map that articulated priorities, examples and actions to take.
+By evolving this process over time we ended up with a map that articulated priorities, examples and actions to take.

 ![Bug Prioritisation Matrix populated](/static/img/bug-matrix-2.jpg)